publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch131/m__us_usc_t10_s2222.md

             (A)

-             the defense business system program is in compliance with the enterprise architecture developed under subsection (c) and appropriate business process re-engineering efforts have been undertaken to ensure that—
+             the defense business system program is in compliance with the enterprise architecture developed under subsection (c) and appropriate business process re-engineering efforts, including business process mapping, have been undertaken to ensure that—

                 (i) the business process supported by the defense business system program is or will be as streamlined and efficient as practicable; and